beneath-hq/beneath/clients/python/examples/lending-club/README.md

     kubectl apply -f loans/kube.yaml -n models
     kubectl apply -f loans-enriched/kube.yaml -n models

-Important: There must ever only be one replica of the script running at a time.
+Important: There must ever only be one replica of these scripts running at a time.
 (Running multiple wouldn't hurt consistency, but would cause duplicates to appear in the streaming view and in the data warehouses.)